Bournemouth and Poole College

-The Bournemouth and Poole College (BPC) is a well established educational provider which delivers further education, higher education and community based courses in Bournemouth and in Poole on the south coast of England.
-It is one of the larger British colleges with thousands of learners each year.
+The Bournemouth and Poole College (BPC) is an educational provider which delivers further education, higher education and community based courses in Bournemouth and in Poole on the south coast of England.
+It serves thousands of learners each year.

 Campuses

 The college is based at three sites in Bournemouth and Poole.
 It's based at Lansdowne (in Bournemouth), North Road (in Poole) and The Fulcrum (Poole).

 Lansdowne

 The Lansdowne campus is located on the eastern side of Bournemouth town centre on the roundabout linking Bath Road, Meyrick Road, Christchurch Road and Holdenhurst Road.
 The main building has a large clocktower facing the roundabout.
 It is close to the East Cliff and Bournemouth University's Lansdowne Campus and a short distance from both the Bournemouth Station travel Interchange and from Bournemouth University's Talbot Campus.

 Lansdowne is where the sixth form centre, beauty and holistic therapies, digital and computing, hairdressing, hospitality & catering, travel tourism & sport, vocational studies, workforce development, and business & professional studies are based.

 The college was originally the Bournemouth Municipal College which opened in 1913.
 It is a listed building and is known for its clock tower (said to be an 'eyesore' when first built).
 A public library was part of the building until 2002.
 A small number of 'Horsa huts' were built in the 1940s and a large three-floor extension opened in 1957.
 In 1960 it took over the former Bournemouth School for Girls buildings which were two old Victorian houses (Ascham House [listed building] and Woodcote) which were used as the school when it opened in 1917.
 A building was built between these in 1932 which is now the catering block.
 The college and library were made a grade II listed building in 1973.
 Woodcote is now used for hairdressing and beauty therapy courses.
 Although modernised, no large extensions have been built to the present day.